Skip to main content

 Do these numbers describe you, or what you're not doing in your business?
 From a sales (short-term) and marketing (long-term) perspective, how are you handling lead nurturing?

 For most of the years running my marketing business, the responsibility of sales fell on my shoulders.
-While I was great at meeting with people and facilitating the deal forward, I was terrible with follow through and follow up.
-At times, there was staff in place to fill this gap while others times only a void.
+While I was great at meeting with people and facilitating the deal forward, I was terrible with follow-through and follow-up.
+At times, there was staff in place to fill this gap while at other times only a void.

 An abundance of leads and deals that could have been won simply fell through the cracks.
-If we simply ensured we followed up five to twelve times and stayed in touch for a year, we would have sold a whole lot more work.
+If we simply ensured we followed up five to twelve times and stayed in touch for a year, we would have sold much more work.

 This is the lesson from persistence hunters.
 They chase the prey until they catch it.
 They do what it takes, and they don’t give up.